Issiar Dia

-Issiar Dia (born 8 June 1987) is a professional footballer who most recently played as a winger for Turkish club Yeni Malatyaspor.
+Issiar Dia (born 8 June 1987) is a former professional footballer who played as a winger.
 Born in France, he represented Senegal at international level.

 Club career

 Nancy

 In summer 2006, Dia joined AS Nancy from SC Amiens for a €2 million transfer fee.
 On 10 September 2006, he made his Ligue 1 debut in a match against Toulouse FC replacing Monsef Zerka in the 68th minute.
 18 days later, he scored on his international debut in a 3–1 return leg win against tournament favourites FC Schalke 04 in the first round of the UEFA Cup; he was involved in all three goals.

 In his first spell at AS Nancy, he made a total of 115 league appearances scoring 13 goals with 8 of those coming in his last season at the club.

 Fenerbahçe

 On 21 July 2010, Fenerbahçe announced that Dia had joined the team on a four-year contract for a sum of €8 million.
 He ended a long scoring drought on 5 February 2011 with a goal against Manisaspor, as Fenerbahçe won 3–1 in the dying minutes of the game.
 After a two-year spell with the Turkish club, he joined Qatari champions Lekhwiya SC.